gjoseph92/soundDENA/README.md

 soundDENA used to be known as soundDB.
 Though effective, this original version is specific to the Denali file structure.
 It's been replaced by a new [soundDB](https://github.com/nationalparkservice/soundDB/), which generalizes to all data collected by the [Natural Sounds & Night Skies Division](https://www.nps.gov/orgs/1050/index.htm).

-To install `soundDENA`:
+To install or upgrade `soundDENA` (without installing dependencies, because pip might clobber the numpy and pandas you installed with conda):

-`pip install --upgrade --no-deps --index-url https://gjoseph92.github.io/soundDENA/dist/ soundDENA`
+`pip install --upgrade --no-deps --extra-index-url https://gjoseph92.github.io/soundDENA/dist/ soundDENA`

 -------------------